CenturyLinkCloud/PublicKB/Blueprints/blueprints-best-practices.md

 ### When to use Packages versus Blueprints

-Simple Blueprints can be build that include only a package with no other components.
+Simple Blueprints can be built that include only a package with no other components.
 Comparing the two deployment steps side by side we see the following experiences:

 #### Packages